 When you work in an office with all your coworkers, it's easy for your boss to check in on you and make sure you're doing what you need to do.
 Working from home forces your boss to place more trust in you that you'll continue meeting your productivity goals.

-Luckily, several studies have shown that remote workers are more productive than in-house employees.
-Your boss can rest assured that you’ll be able to get at least as much done at home as you usually do in the office.
+Luckily, studies have shown that remote work is linked to higher productivity; research from the U.S. Bureau of Labor Statistics found a 1 percentage-point increase in remote workers is associated with a 0.08 percentage-point increase in TFP growth (Total Factor Productivity).
+Your boss can rest assured that you'll be able to get at least as much done at home as you usually do in the office.

 1. Draft a proposal